7zx/overload/README.md

 │   └───URL:https://github.com/7zx/overload
 ```

-After that, the threads will initialize and connect to elite-anonymity public proxies if the case, and if not, your IP will be used on the requests.
-We do not own the proxy servers and do not respond for anything that they may do (like leaking your actual IP); they are hosted for volunteers and their addresses are retrieved through the [Proxy Scrape API](https://docs.proxyscrape.com/).
+If the case, the threads will initialize and connect to elite-anonymity public proxies, and if not, your IP will be used on the requests.
+We do not own the proxy servers and do not respond for anything that they may do (like leaking your actual IP); they are hosted by volunteers and their addresses are retrieved through the [Proxy Scrape API](https://docs.proxyscrape.com/).
 In both cases, a bunch of HTTP GET requests will start to be sent to the target right after the initialization.

 ---
 <br>